 What else can I do to help this injury heal?

 An aerobic exercise program will help improve the blood flow to the tendon or bursa.
-This helps reduce soreness.
+The blood flow will help reduce soreness.
 Smokers should quit smoking so more oxygen reaches the injured tendon.
 This will help the injury heal faster.

 Sometimes an injury that lasts a long time will cause the tendon to tear.
+Tell your doctor if your pain goes on in spite of a good treatment program.
+Or when there is weakness in certain motions of the arm.
+You may have torn your rotator cuff.
 This type of injury may need surgery.
-A tear of the rotator cuff is suspected when the pain goes on in spite of a good rehabilitation program or when there is weakness in certain motions of the arm.

 Copyright © American Academy of Family Physicians